Las Vegas DUI School

 What Happens If You Get Kicked Out Of DUI Classes?

 Court-ordered DUI classes require mandatory attendance and completion.
-If you do not, you run the risk of substantial penalties.
+If you don’t complete your court ordered obligations, you run the risk of substantial penalties.
 Potential consequences for being kicked out of a DUI class or not attending include:

 - Suspension or revocation of your temporary license